cth/wunderbar/README.md

 of numerous genotyping errors and in the presence of linkage disequibrilium between the individual genotypes.
 It only requires a few SNPs to work well.

+You can find a paper describing the approach [here](http://www.ijbbb.org/papers/370-C0017.pdf).

 Usage
 =====